New Student Checklist

 - Pay your tuition fees through the Service Centre.

-- Visit The Counselling Centre website to book a counselling session for mental health concerns.
-Stay up to date by visiting our Student Events page for workshop and event information.
+- Visit The Counselling Centre website if you want to book a counselling session for mental health concerns.
+Stay up to date by visiting the Student Events page for workshop and event information.
 Check out the Healthy Minds NS suite of services by visiting https://healthymindsns.ca/

 - Review the Saint Mary’s emergency management and Safe and Respectful Saint Mary's videos online – it always pays to be prepared.